Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Introduction

-The emergence of large language models (LLMs) has further transformed APR.
-Modern LLM-based repair systems treat patch generation as conditional code generation with powerful pretrained priors.
-Empirical studies show that LLMs can outperform many traditional APR systems when combined with prompting and validation workflows~\cite{xia2023plm_apr,xia2024automated,fan2023apr_llm_outputs}.
-Recent approaches further enhance repair through {\em retrieval augmentation} (e.g., RAP-Gen~\cite{wang2023rapgen}) or {\em agentic frameworks} that iteratively localize faults and refine patches using tools such as compilation and testing (e.g., \textsc{AutoCodeRover}~\cite{zhang2024autocoderover}, \textsc{RepairAgent}~\cite{bouzenia2025repairagent}). {\em Iterative repair strategies} such as REx~\cite{tang2024code} further formulate repair as a budgeted exploration process that selectively refines promising candidate trajectories.
+The advances of large language models (LLMs) has transformed APR.
+Modern LLM-based APR approaches can be broadly grouped into the following categories. {\bf First,} {\em one-shot prompting} with validation workflows can help LLMs outperform traditional APR systems~\cite{xia2023plm_apr,xia2024automated,fan2023apr_llm_outputs}.
+This line of approaches relies mainly on the {\em APR capability of LLMs}. {\bf Second,} recent approaches further enhance repair through context {\em retrieval augmentation} (e.g., RAP-Gen~\cite{wang2023rapgen}). {\bf Third,} {\em iterative repair strategies} formulate APR as an iterative process that selectively refines promising candidate trajectories with different types of feedback (e.g., ChatRepair~\cite{xia2024automated}, REx~\cite{tang2024code}). {\bf Fourth}, advanced approaches enhance repair through {\em multi-agent frameworks} (e.g., AutoCodeRover~\cite{zhang2024autocoderover}, RepairAgent~\cite{bouzenia2025repairagent}, AgentCoder~\cite{huang2024agentcodermultiagentbasedcodegeneration}) that iteratively localize faults and refine patches using external tools (e.g., compilation and testing).

-Despite these advances, most existing APR approaches still rely primarily on {\bf \emph{macro-level debugging signals}}: they evaluate candidate repairs using final outcomes such as test-suite pass/fail results.
+Despite these advances, existing APR approaches still rely primarily on {\bf \emph{macro-level debugging signals}}: they~evaluate candidate repairs based on final outcomes, such~as test-suite pass/fail results~\cite{tang2024code}.
+Other approaches explore~specification signals in different forms.
+For example, SpecRover~\cite{ruan2025specrover}~uses natural-language specifications to guide and vet patches in AutoCodeRover~\cite{zhang2024autocoderover} agentic APR framework, while~nl2postcond~\cite{nl2postcond} studies the generation of formal postconditions from natural-language intent.
+However, these signals are typically method-level or candidate-level, rather than checkpoint-level behavioral signals inside the buggy execution.

 While effective, such signals are coarse-grained.
-A failing test indicates that the program's final output is incorrect, but it often provides limited {\em fine-grained} information about \emph{where} the program's internal logic first deviates from the intended behavior.
-Consequently, the APR process frequently degenerates into a large search over candidate edits guided only by end-to-end outcomes.
+A failing test or a failing check with a specification indicates that the candidate's output/logic is incorrect, but it often provides limited {\bf \em fine-grained} information about {\em where the program's internal state first deviates from the intended behavior}.
+Consequently, the APR process frequently degenerates into a large search over candidate edits guided only by coarse-grained signals.